webpro/baseplate/README.md

 This application setup allows for a layered build (i.e. optimizing one core and separate application modules).

-Application modules are lazy loaded using a little bit of progressive enhancement and bootstrapping (see [demo app](#demo-app) for more details).
-You are encouraged to develop your own mechanism here, or use e.g. wire.js.
+Application modules can be lazy loaded using a bit of progressive enhancement and dependency injection.

-The [third demo app](#cujo) is using cujo's wire.js to wire the modules together.
+The [third demo app](#cujo) is using cujoJS's curl.js and wire.js to wire the modules together.

 ## Installation